Average National Student Debt

 Along with the specific ceiling of $23,000 for subsidized Stafford loans, there is a limit on the cumulative total of unsubsidized and subsidized combined that any one student can take out.
 Undergraduate students who are dependent on their parents for financial support can take out a maximum of $31,000 in Stafford loans and students who are financially independent can take out up to $57,500 in Stafford loans.
 So, for a student who has already maxed out her amount of subsidized loans, she could take out an additional $8,000 to $34,500 in unsubsidized loans, depending on whether or not she is a dependent.

 For graduate and professional students, the federal government offers a separate option, called PLUS Loans.
-There is no borrowing limit for PLUS loans—they can be used to pay the full cost of attendance, minus any other financial aid received, however they have a higher interest rate and origination fee than Stafford Loans (as of 2014, the interest rate for PLUS loans is 7.21%, and the origination fee is about 4.3%).
+There is no borrowing limit for PLUS loans—they can be used to pay the full cost of attendance, minus any other financial aid received, however, they have a higher interest rate and origination fee than Stafford Loans.
+For the academic year 2023-2024, the interest rate for PLUS loans is 8.05% and the origination fee is about 4.3%.
 They also require a credit check, so students with bad credit may not be eligible.
 PLUS loans can also be used by parents of undergraduate students to help pay for a son or daughter’s education.

 There is really no reason not to complete a FAFSA.
 Many students believe they won’t qualify for financial aid because their parents make too much money, but in reality the formula to determine eligibility considers many factors besides income.
 By the same token, grades and age are not considered in determining eligibility for most types of federal financial aid, so you won’t be disqualified on account of a low GPA.